How to Make the Best Homemade Liquid Laundry Detergent

-Step 8: Instead of shaking it up, just lay the container on its side and roll it around a bit to get everything mixed.
+Instead of shaking it now just put the container on its side and roll it around a bit to get everything mixed.

-Please notice that without any kind of cleaning up at all, the counter is dry with no mess, no suds—quite clean and tidy, don’t you think?
+Notice that without any kind of cleaning up at all, the counter is dry with no mess, no suds—quite clean and tidy, don’t you think?
 Yay!
-We’ve overcome the suds-to-infinity problem so many of you encountered.
+We’ve overcome the suds-to-infinity problem so many of my readers encountered with earlier instructions.

-Take a moment to admire your beautiful homemade product and then let’s get to the laundry room where you will need your gallon of laundry detergent (the one you just made, silly!) and a 1/4-cup measure.
+Take a moment to admire your beautiful homemade product and then let’s get to the laundry room where you will need your gallon of laundry detergent and a 1/4-cup measure.

 Pour it in the way you have always added detergent to your washer.
 If you have a little detergent dispenser, that’s where this tidy 1/4 cup of beautiful liquid goes.